Onnys/BMI/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## License
+ Bmi is a public domain work, fell free to do whatever you want with it.